adamsmith/DesktopBootstrap/README.md

 It's built around a few assumptions and technology choices, which should be suitable for most projects.
 Most code is written in C#, targeted against version 2 of the .NET framework.
 We assume all users will be running at least Windows XP.
 The installer is written using NSIS.
 We assume that updates should be done in the background, with no UI or UAC elevation prompts.

+This framework comes from a project that is currently supporting over 100k users.

 Here is a breakdown of these technology choices.
 You are free to change them to suit your application, of course.
 Afterwards is a list of instructions for getting started with your particular project.